namvt13/Vsy/README.md

 ```

 - "config.json" contains info on authentication (removed here, you can add your own) key and secret as well as other configs.
-- To enable authentication, uncomment the https server and comment out the http server like this: // image
+- To enable authentication, uncomment the https server and comment out the http server like this: [screenshot.jpg](screenshot.jpg)

 ### Tests